prologin/camisole/doc/usage.rst

  - ``lang``: the language of your input
  - ``source``: the source code to compile and execute.

-Example with an intepreted language:
+Example with an interpreted language:

 .. literalinclude:: res/001-python-42.in.json
    :language: json